MSc MBACP (Accred)

 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I offer a safe space for you to talk about things which are concerning you.
-I will help you explore different ways of looking at things, with empathy and compassion.
+I aim to offer a safe space for you to talk about things which are concerning you.
+I will help you explore different ways of looking at things and aim to do so with empathy and compassion.
 My clients often comment that one of the things they've found most helpful, is having a non-judgemental space to talk about things.

 I have experience working with many topics including work stress, anxiety and panic disorders, depression, self-harm and relationship difficulties.

-I am happy to work with adults of all ages, and have experience with all ages, especially with 18-35 year olds.
+I am happy to work with adults of any age, and have experience with all ages, especially with 18-35 year olds.

 What you can expect